This post covers things to do in January in Rome, updated for 2024.

 Make Authentic Italian Pizza With Your Family

-That’s Amore restaurant offers a full class with an Italian chef who will teach you how to make a pizza from scratch.
+Take a class with an Italian chef who will teach you how to make a pizza from scratch.

 During the process, you’ll get to make your own pizza and add whatever toppings you’d like.
 Participants also receive a free drink and dessert.